ethereum/ethereum-org-website/public/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

 Open up the my-nft project in your favorite editor.
 Smart contracts are written in a language called Solidity, which is what we will use to write our MyNFT.sol smart contract.‌

-1. Navigate to the `contracts` folder and create a new file called MyNFT.sol
+1. Navigate to the `contracts` folder (automatically created by Hardhat` and create a new file called MyNFT.sol

 2. Below is our NFT smart contract code, which we based on the OpenZeppelin Contract Wizard's ERC-721 code, with the mintable, auto-increment IDs, and URIStorage options checked in.
 You can play around with the Contract Wizard [here](https://wizard.openzeppelin.com/#erc721)!
 Copy and paste the contents below into your MyNFT.sol file.